-6.1.7 Retention of Information
+Retention of Information

-The NHS Records Management Code of Practice provides comprehensive guidance for Health Authorities and Trusts and includes a full retention schedule (part 2) detailing retention periods for all types of records.
+The NHS Records Management Code of Practice provides comprehensive guidance for Health Authorities and Trusts and includes a full retention schedule detailing retention periods for all types of records.
 Compliance with this guidance will help to ensure compliance with principle five of the Data Protection Act.
 All records are affected by this procedure regardless of the media they may be held, stored, retained.
-See the Trust's Records Management Policy for further information.
+See the Trust's Information Lifecycle and Records Management Policy for further information.